2Date4Love

 (highspeedinternet.com)

-No one is sure why, but from the ten states with the highest prevalence of internet catfishing incidents, eight of them are in the West.
-There was only one Western state (Montana) on the list of states with the lowest number of online scams, according to the catfishing statistics in the USA.
+No one is sure why, but eight of them are in the West from the ten states with the highest prevalence of internet catfishing incidents.
+According to the catfishing statistics in the USA, there was only one Western state (Montana) on the list of states with the lowest number of online scams.

 Perhaps people in the West are more likely to get duped, more likely to report an incident, or it might just be that Western states have lower population density, which could explain their ranking.

-28. Residents of Alaska are the most likely to get catfished.
+28. Catfishing statistics in the USA show that residents of Alaska are the most likely to get catfished.

 (highspeedinternet.com)